dwisianto/github-bak2021-03/k2/kXX/kGt/README.md

 ### status add reset checkout

 - git status
+- git log
 - git add -A . # approved all modified files but not untracked file
-- git status
+- git status            # all changes files are staged
-- git reset HEAD <file> # to unstage but keep the modification
+- git reset HEAD specificFileName # to unstage but keep the modification
-- git checkout -- <file> # to discard changes in the local repository
+- git checkout -- specificFileName # to discard changes in the local repository
-- git commit -m <message>
+- git commit -m commitMessage

 GoTo [Top](#git)